magomimmo/modern-cljs/doc/tutorial-06.md

 > NOTE 2: if you do not `^:export` a CLJS function, it will be subject
 > to Google Closure Compiler `:optimizations` strategies.
 When set to
-> `:simple` optimizations, the CLS compiler will minified the emitted
+> `:simple` optimizations, the CLS compiler will minify the emitted
-> JS file and any local variable or function name will be shorten and
+> JS file and any local variable or function name will be shortened/obfuscated and
 > won't be available from external JS code.
 If a variable or function
 > name is annotated with `:export` metadata, its name is going to be
 > preserved and can be called by standard JS code.
 In our example the
 > two functions will be available as: `modern_cljs.login.init()` and
 > `modern_cljs.shopping.init()`.

-Here is the interested fragment of `login.cljs`
+Here is the related fragment of `login.cljs`

 ```clojure
 ;; the rest as before